Shoes on the Danube Bank: A Silent Testament

 Shoes on the Danube: The Memorial’s Genesis

-The vision of film director Can Togay and sculptor Gyula Pauer brought this harrowing chapter of history to life.
+Film director Can Togay and sculptor Gyula Pauer’s vision brought this harrowing chapter of history to life.
 The pair created the Shoes on the Danube memorial to pay homage to the souls lost.
-This installation, a line of cast iron shoes facing the river, serves as a stark reminder of the cost of hatred and intolerance.
+This installation, a line of cast iron shoes facing the river, is a stark reminder of the cost of hatred and intolerance.

-Besides the shoes, plaques in Hungarian, English, and Hebrew tell the story, ensuring that the memory of the victims never fades.
+In addition to the shoes, plaques in Hungarian, English, and Hebrew tell the story, ensuring that the victims’ memory never fades.

 Conclusion